Hi, all!

 You’re not a man, you’re just a sissy!

-A real man would do what he said he would,
+A real man would do what he said

 And murder Duncan well and good!